 A cash lump sum, regardless of the source of the funds, must be disclosed to your IP.
 So to must any change in your circumstances, such as freeing up of cash due to lower or no mortgage payments.
 You may even be able to pay off your IVA early in some cases using this money.

-However, any unexpected sum such as winnings could also end up being taken by the arrangement anyway as a “windfall”.
-If you are given money from a third party that’s a different matter.
-If it is enough for you to make a reasonable offer to your creditors your IP should be able to advise you further and will call a meeting of creditors to consider the offer.
+If you win money or gain an unexpected amount of money, this will be taken by creditors (windfall).
+Alternatively, if a third-party gives you money, then this is a different matter.
+If it is enough for you to make a reasonable offer to your creditors.
+Your IP should be able to advise you further and will call a meeting of creditors to consider the offer.

 However, if your income rises, quite often your expenditure does too.
-For example, if I do an extra shift at work it might mean I have to get a taxi home.
-I need a childminder etc. I’ve been promoted – I need to wear suits etc. So you need to consider those things as well.
+For example, if you do an extra shift at work it might mean that you will have to get a taxi home.
+You may also need a childminder etc. Another case if you’ve been promoted.
+Then you will need to wear suits etc. So you need to consider these things as well.

-The first thing to do if you have defaulted on your IVA payments is to contact your IVA provider and see if there is anything they can do to help.
+The first thing to do if you have defaulted on your IVA payments is to contact your IVA provider.
+And see if there is anything they can do to help.
 They may be willing to renegotiate to change your IVA payments following a change of circumstances.
-If you are not able to continue with your IVA after consulting your IVA provider then you can ask them to fail your IVA.
-Once an IVA has been failed your IVA provider has the right to take you bankrupt if they choose to do so.
-If they do not do this you can contact each of your creditors and negotiate payment arrangements directly with them.
+If you are not able to continue with your IVA after consulting your IVA provider then you will fail your IVA.
+Once an IVA has been failed your IVA provider has the right to take you bankrupt.
+If they do not do this you can contact each of your creditors and negotiate payment arrangements with them.
 Do be aware that once you are no longer in your IVA creditors are able to carry out enforcement action to recover the money owed to them.
-Although they may be willing to agree to private arrangements with you this does not prevent them from enforcement or interest and charges in the same way that an IVA would.
+Although they may be willing to agree to private arrangements with you.
+This does not prevent them from enforcement and charges in the same way that an IVA would.

-If at this stage you were to default to let your IVA fail you would be in a position of trying to negotiate directly with your creditors with the full amount of your debts.
-This is unlikely to be successful as although creditors will accept reduced payments they are unlikely to settle at percentages much lower than 70-80% and the IVA repayments will be lower than this.
+If at this stage you were to let your IVA fail you would then need to negotiate directly with your creditors about your debts.
+This is unlikely to be successful.
+Although creditors will accept reduced payments they are unlikely to settle at percentages much lower than 70-80%.
 Therefore it would be best to continue with your IVA payments as they are.

 There is no official way that IVA providers find out if a client has come into some money.
 However, each client will have signed and agreed to the terms and conditions and will be bound by them.
-Should the IVA provider find out that a client has received a windfall and not told them, the terms of the agreement will be broken and the IVA provider has a right to take action.
+The terms of the agreement will be broken, if your IVA provider finds out that you have received a windfall and not told them.
+Then the IVA provider has a right to take action.

 When you enter into an IVA you list all your assets.
 They are in the appendices of the proposal.
-If you don’t tell your IP about them and it is later found that you hid some of your assets then the arrangement is likely to fail and you could become bankrupt.
+Your agreement will fail if you try to hide assets from your IP.
+Then you could be made bankrupt.

 You sound like an ideal candidate for a variation.
 You should contact your IVA supervisor with a revised income and expenditure.

-Your supervisor should then approach your creditors with a fresh proposal at a new meeting of creditors, which as you say will keep your IVA on track and provide a better return to your creditors than bankruptcy.
+Your supervisor should then approach your creditors with a fresh proposal at a new meeting of creditors.
+This will keep your IVA on track and provide a better return to your creditors than bankruptcy.